rss logo

 Run dialog showing the 'dsa.msc' command to open Active Directory Users and Computers.

-• Move the users for whom you want to enable automatic shutdown into an appropriate Organizational Unit (OU):
+• Move the users for whom you want to enable automatic computer shutdown into an appropriate Organizational Unit (OU):

 Active Directory console showing a 'GPO USERS' organizational unit with a user account.